 - open or gross lewdness (first offense)

-- false imprisonment (as long as the defendant was not a prisoner, did not use a deadly weapon, or acted to avoid arrest)
+- false imprisonment (as long as you were not a prisoner, did not use a deadly weapon, or acted to avoid arrest)

 - marijuana possession of one oz. or less (third offense)

 The maximum jail sentence for a gross misdemeanor conviction is 364 days, and the maximum fine is $2,000.
-A Las Vegas judge can order the defendant either to go to jail, to pay fines, or to do both.2 Depending on the case defendants may do probation in lieu of incarceration.
+A Las Vegas judge can order you either to go to jail, to pay fines, or to do both.2 Depending on the case you may do probation in lieu of incarceration.

 Judges may agree to reduce felonies to misdemeanors in Nevada.